leocabeza/the-movie-db/docs/v3-api.md

 <a name="module_company.images"></a>

-### company.images ⇒
+### company.images ⇒ <code>Promise</code>
 Get a companies logos by id.
-There are two image formats that are supported for companies, PNG's and SVG's.
+There are two image formats that are supported for companies, PNG"s and SVG"s.
 You can see which type the original file is by looking at the file_type field.
-We prefer SVG's as they are resolution independent and as such, the width and height are only there to reflect the original asset that was uploaded.
+We prefer SVG"s as they are resolution independent and as such, the width and height are only there to reflect the original asset that was uploaded.
 An SVG can be scaled properly beyond those dimensions if you call them as a PNG.

 **Kind**: static constant of [<code>company</code>](#module_company)
-**Returns**: Promise
 **See**: https://developers.themoviedb.org/3/companies/get-company-images

 | Param | Type |